nguyensjsu/fa21-172-rvn/Journals/rich.md

 ### Challenges:
 - Encountered difficulty in implementing KONG into project website so I had to reference Lab 8
 - Previous KONG implementation done in Lab 8 did not fully work within project implementation
+- Ran into some issues with bugs so had to scrap the initial implementation
+- Since there were a couple bugs, I had to make several attempts at doing the KONG API Gateway

 ### Images
 <img src="https://i.imgur.com/aXc0SbK.jpg" width=1200>